 Dental implants are fixed in the bone, giving you the freedom and confidence to eat and speak without the embarrassment of clicking sounds or loose dentures popping out.

-Gums around the bridge can recede, exposing the metal base of the crown.
+Gums around the bridge can recede, exposing the metal base of the dental crown bridge.
 The deteriorated bone under the bridge and the recessed gums can leave patients with an unattractive smile.
 Dental implants will look like your own natural teeth and no one would ever know you have a dental implant.
 They have improved cosmetic results.

 With a fixed bridge, cleaning is not as easy since three teeth are connected together.
 There is high risk of developing decays, which in some cases leads to the replacement of the bridge.
 However, a dental implant, like your natural teeth, just needs regular brushing, flossing and dental hygienist visits.
 Because they are made of titanium, they are not prone to decays.